 Noah Donohoe Inquest: Expert Says Teenager 'Likely' Climbed Into Culvert Before Drowning

-The inquest into the death of 14-year-old Belfast schoolboy Noah Donohoe has heard expert evidence suggesting it is "very likely" he climbed through bars into a storm drain culvert and became disorientated in the dark, creating the conditions that led to his drowning in June 2020.
+The inquest into the death of 14-year-old Belfast schoolboy Noah Donohoe has heard expert evidence suggesting it is "very likely" he climbed through bars into a storm drain culvert and became disorientated in the dark, creating the conditions that led to his drowning in June 2020 β with a PSNI expert adviser also criticising the infrastructure's 2017 risk assessment as "inadequate."

 Background

-The inquest, which has been hearing evidence for several months, is examining every aspect of the events leading to Noah's death, including the design and safety of the drainage infrastructure, the emergency response, and the search operation.
+The inquest, which has been hearing evidence for several months before a jury, is examining every aspect of the events leading to Noah's death, including the design and safety of the drainage infrastructure, the emergency response, and the search operation.

 Key Developments

 Dr Mark Cooper, a PSNI Expert Adviser, criticised a 2017 Department for Infrastructure risk assessment for the culvert, calling it "inadequate."
-He stated it failed to sufficiently consider the need for a security screen, noting that the bar spacing of 160mm allowed an adult to squeeze through.
-He described the department's response to questions about the culvert as demonstrating a "head in the sand" approach.
+He stated it failed to sufficiently consider the need for a security screen, noting that the bar spacing allowed an adult to squeeze through.
+He described the department's response to questions about the culvert as demonstrating a "head in the sand" approach, and said he was "quite certain" there was a "public safety issue" at the culvert entrance β one that was foreseeable even without the benefit of hindsight.

 Why It Matters